 As I wrote just earlier, a mind map is something that we see a lot in nature.
 Have a look at a tree for instance.
 We have the stem of the tree.
 From this stem, all kinds of branches appear.
 Some are small and thin, others are long and thick.

 Even on a micro scale, the structure of a mind map can be found.
 Have a look at your brain and the dendrites.
 Their structure is similar to a mind map as well.
 Going from the thick core going outward getting smaller and smaller.
 By the way, your entire brain doesn’t look like a mind map because of the interconnections between different cells.

 This is a mind map drawn on paper on a certain subject.
-The subject is show in the centre.
-From this centre, branches with topics go outward.
+The subject is shown in the center.
+From this center, branches with topics go outward.
 Each branch shows information on a certain topic.
 Notice that there is no connection between different branches!
 This is according to the mind mapping rules not possible.
 Remember the tree?
-The stem is the subject, topics are branches, detail words are leaves on the branch.
+The stem is the subject, topics are branches, and detailed words are leaves on the branch.

 It is important that you know that a mind map is a TOOL.
 It is not the end goal itself.
-Wasting time to work on a mind map in order to create a good looking map is not smart.
+Wasting time working on a mind map in order to create a good-looking map is not smart.
 You use a map because you want to achieve something.
 You could for instance be looking for understanding study material better.
 Or you want to get clarity in your work.
 You like to figure out what stops you from being successful.
 All of these are wonderful goals.
 The mind map is there to assist you in realizing or achieving those goals.

 TIP: The moment you start working on a mind map and it doesn’t contribute to you achieving your goal faster and/or easier… you should stop mind mapping immediately.